MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/sql-logins-are-not-enabled.md

 ## Resolution

-This can be resolved in one of the following methods:
+This error can be resolved in one of the following methods:

 Check if the SQL error log contains the error message "Login failed for user '\<username\>'.
 Reason: An attempt to log in using SQL authentication failed.
 Server is configured for Windows authentication only."